Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Renormalization and Divergence Structure

 \section{Renormalization and Divergence Structure}

-In order to analyze the predictive power of the Hongo and Son EFT in detail, it is necessary to state renormalization conditions for the trimer.
-In particular, we want to find out how the variables $Z_h$ and $g_0$, or more precisely the product $Z_hg_0^2$, depends on the UV cutoff $\Lambda$.
-Since we have $\E{r_\mathrm{c}^2},\;\E{r_\mathrm{m}^2}\propto Z_hg_0^2$, we require $Z_hg_0^2$ to depend only on inverse powers of the UV cutoff $\Lambda$, i.e.,\footnote{Note that this equation does not qualify itself as a renormalization condition, since there is an ambiguity due to the unknown constant.}
+In order to analyze the predictive power of the { HS scheme} in detail, it is necessary to state renormalization conditions for the trimer.
+In particular, we want to find out how the variables $Z_h$ and $g_0$, or more precisely the product $Z_hg_0^2$, depends on the UV cutoff $\Lambda$. { The radii $\E{r_\mathrm{c}^2}$ and $\E{r_\mathrm{m}^2}$ are proper quantum mechanical observables and thus must be independent of the cutoff up to higher order corrections in the EFT.
+Since $\E{r_\mathrm{c}^2},\;\E{r_\mathrm{m}^2}\propto Z_hg_0^2$, we must require $Z_hg_0^2$ to depend only on inverse powers of the UV cutoff $\Lambda$, i.e.,\footnote{Note that this equation does not qualify itself as a renormalization condition, since there is an ambiguity due to the unknown constant.}

 in order to separately predict the radii.
-We will use the renormalization input as in \cite{HongoSon22}, but try to implement it in two different ways.
+In the following, we will use the same quantities as renormalization input as in \cite{HongoSon22}, but we consider two different strategies (i) and (ii) to implement the renormalization using one renormalization condition.
+These efforts are described below.
+In the end, they will not be successful, leading us to conclude that a second renormalization condition is required.
+This will be discussed in Sec.~\ref{sec:full_reno}.}

-The renormalization input is provided by the three-body binding energy $B$, that already entered into the theory through the form factors.
-For renormalization purposes it can be introduced via demanding that the dressed trimer propagator has a pole at the corresponding energy.
+The renormalization input is provided by the three-body binding energy $B$, that already entered into the theory through the form factors \cite{HongoSon22}.
+For renormalization purposes it can be introduced by demanding that the dressed trimer propagator has a pole at the corresponding energy.
 Therefore, we have one renormalization condition up to this point.
 More precisely, we require that the dressed trimer propagator at rest has a pole at $p_0=-B<0$, i.e., $G_h^{-1}(p_0=-B,\boldsymbol{p}=\boldsymbol{0})=0$.
 Evaluating this condition, one gets

 This renormalization condition can in principle be satisfied, e.g., by letting $B_0$ and $g_0$ run with the UV cutoff\footnote{ We have also carried out the subsequent analysis using dimensional regularization instead of a sharp momentum cutoff.
 This leads to the same results.}.
 We have two parameters $g_0$ and $B_0$ but only one condition.
 Therefore, the system is under-determined.
 To resolve this, we assume one of the parameter to be independent of $\Lambda$.